GetPublii/Publii/README.md

 convenience that a CMS provides.

 What makes Publii even more unique is that the app runs locally on your desktop rather than on the site&#39;s server.
-Available for both Windows and Mac, once the app has been installed you can create a site in minutes, even without internet access; since Publii is a desktop app you can create, update and modify your site offline, then upload the site changes to your server at the click of a button.
+Available for Windows, Mac, Linux once the app has been installed you can create a site in minutes, even without internet access; since Publii is a desktop app you can create, update and modify your site offline, then upload the site changes to your server at the click of a button.
 Publii supports multiple upload options, including standard HTTP/HTTPS